genius-systems/gameta/docs/docs/commands/0.3/commands.md

 ## gameta

-Main CLI group, loads .meta files and delegates subcommands to other groups
+Main CLI group, loads .gameta files and delegates subcommands to other groups

 ### Arguments